Leandrys-Dev/portfolio/readme.md

 ## Assets info

-I will use some external assets, like fonts and icons from [Google Fonts](https://fonts.google.com/) and maybe some other pictures.
+I will use some external assets, like fonts and icons from [Google Fonts](https://fonts.google.com/) and [8icons](https://8icons.com).
 If i use any asset created by me, feel free to use it, but at least mention me!. **Be cautious with the use of these external assets due to licenses updates**.